 6. Jose Calderon

 The Spanish point guard played six years in Spain prior to being undrafted to the Toronto Raptors back in 2005.
 Ever since he joined he has made an impact in the league with his European style of play.
 His quick and agile passes that seem to be easier said than done makes him average 6.2 assists per game.
 Don’t forget about his shooting accuracy, it makes up for his insufficient defense, averaging .473% in his career.
-He’s found himself in a two-year slump after getting ridiculed with injury but there’s still hope left in him to play a few more years.
+He’s found himself in a two-year slump after getting ridiculed with injury but there’s still hope left for him to play a few more years.

 5. Udonis Haslem